REQUIRED eligibilty criteria

 Please note there is no selection for "Georgetown GEMS" in the AMCAS system.
 The GEMS eligibility requirement is to select at least one medical school for AMCAS submission and transmission, and the School does NOT have to be Georgetown.
-Once your AMCAS application is processed, you will submit a PDF copy of the "processed" (verified) AMCAS application as part of the GEMS Admissions application which opens in January 2017.
+Once your AMCAS application is processed, you will submit a PDF copy of the "processed" (verified) AMCAS application as part of the GEMS Admissions application which opens on January 3, 2018.

 4. Applicants to the GEMS Program must have successfully completed one year each of English, Biology, General Chemistry, Organic Chemistry and Physics, with labs as appropriate.
 One semester of College Mathematics and Biochemistry are also required.

 GEMS PROGRAM DISCLOSURE

 GEMS is an experimental program and is subject to change at the discretion of the Committee on Medical Education and Dean of School of Medicine.
 Application and program requirements may change from year to year.